BIDS/repro-conf/Syllabi/misc.md

   not be as widely appropriate as the tools for computational reproducibility.
   For instance, what role would statistical concerns play in a traditional numerical analysis course.
 The specifics of statistical reproducbility are probably best determined at a domain specific level.
+There might still be some statistical issues that cross many domains.
+For example, the relationship between effect size and probability of reproducing that result.
 * It is an open question as to what exactly we mean by the term computational research.
 Different domains will have different working definitions and issues.
 However, we do seem to agree on the usefulness